 Woodcock Hill Cemetery

-Cemeteries will be closed to the general public when a COVID-19 funeral is taking place.
-We will place notices on the gates to advise when a funeral is taking place.
+Cemeteries will be closed to the general public when a funeral is taking place due to COVID 19.
+We will place notices on the gates to advise when such a funeral is taking place.

 The toilet facilities will be open during funerals only.

 Three Rivers District Council is pleased to offer a traditional cemetery and woodland cemetery for those people wanting an environmentally friendly alternative to traditional cemeteries and graveyards.
 The Cemetery is situated at Woodcock Hill, Harefield Road, Rickmansworth, Hertfordshire WD3 1PD (Location Map)